MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-facebook-auth-unity.md

   * The data object to add to the table.

-This insert function deserializes the Json parameters, and then logs in and inserts the data into the appropriate table using the Azure Mobile Apps SDK.
+This insert function deserializes the JSON parameters, and then logs in and inserts the data into the appropriate table using the Azure Mobile Apps SDK.

 1. Click on **run.csx** in the **View files** list to modify the function body.